×

 When we asked people living in Greece what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Greece is generally quite pleasant.
 The country is known for its beautiful scenery, delicious food, and friendly people.
 Expats and digital nomads can find plenty of opportunities to explore the country's culture, history, and natural beauty.
 The cost of living is relatively low, making it an attractive destination for those looking to live and work abroad.
 Additionally, the country offers a variety of activities and attractions, from its stunning beaches to its vibrant nightlife.
-With its welcoming atmosphere and stunning landscapes, Greece is an ideal destination for expats and digital nomads," said one expat who made the move to Greece.
+With its welcoming atmosphere and stunning landscapes, Greece is an ideal destination for expats and digital nomads," remarked one expat who made the move to Greece.

 "Family is the most important thing to the Greeks which is nice as the family are becoming less important in many countries.
 Some Greeks work very hard as life here can be tough as the salaries are very low and the change to the euro affected many people in a negative way.
 However, the Public Sector seems to where to work for an easy life.
 Socialising is extremely important to people here and the Greeks do not stop talking, which often sounds like they are arguing as conversations are often loud and seemingly aggressive.
 Coffee, coffee, coffee!
 The bars are busy from morning to night, mostly with young people drinking the national favorite.
 It is also nice to go out on a Saturday night and not see drunken louts on the streets, as you do in the UK, Sport is not so important in this country and it's impossible to find Clubs to join.
 However they are strong football fans (especially after the Euro) and they also like beach volleyball and basketball," explained one expat living in Drama, Greece.

 "As a general rule, peoples priorities here are work & family...
 Well family comes first..
 But Greeks in general are very sociable, if you make the effort to speak to your neighbors, especially if you have children you'll find them to be friendly..
 Okay so some expats object to there neighbors interfering (as they see it ) Greeks will give you their opinion (whether asked for or not ) on everything from whether your child should be wearing a jacket or not, to what food your making that day ...
 I know nothing about sport, but my son informs me that there are 4 football teams for Thessaloniki..
 1. PAOK 2.
 ARIS 3.
 IRAKLIS 4.
 APPOLON KALAMARIAS Thessaloniki has a great variety of clubs, bars, tavernas & restaurants..
 The last 5years or so has seen a change, with Indian, Chinese & Japanese restaurants opening..
 We also have Mac Donald's, Pizza Hut and coming soon...
 Kentuky Fried Chicken...!
 So you won't get to home sick...
 Night life generally doesn't get started til after 10pm..
-So don't be surprised when your new friends ask you out for a drink at the time you'd usually be thinking of going to bed..," mentioned one in Thessaloniki.
+So don't be surprised when your new friends ask you out for a drink at the time you'd usually be thinking of going to bed..," said one expat in Thessaloniki.

 Is there a lot of crime in Greece?